dontworryjohn/aws-bootcamp-cruddur-2023/journal/week0.md

 This is the section where you submit the credit that you have to obtain during an event (for example after submitting a feedback questionnaire).
 And also it shows when the expiration date.

 ### AWS Calculator
 This is a tool where you want to estimate the cost of one or more services.
 Useful when someone asks you to give an estimated cost of the service you are going to use.
-I used this tool in several learning plan during the Skillbuilder. https://calculator.aws/#/
+I used this tool during some exercise on skillbuilder.

+https://calculator.aws/#/

 # Architecture Diagram